hanabi/hanabi.github.io/docs/variant-specific/prism.md

 <br />

-### Color Finesses (One-Away-From-Playable)
+### Prism Hard Color Bluff (if is not One-Away-From-Playable)

-- For the purposes of *Finesses*, prism cards only "connect" if they are the direct next color.
+- For the purposes of *Finesses*, prism cards only "connect" if they are the direct next color or the two away for double finesse.
 - For example, in a 3-player game of *Prism (5 Suits)*:
-  - Prism 1 is played on the stacks.
+  - Nothing is played on the stacks.
   - Alice clues green to Cathy, touching a prism 3 as a *Play Clue*.
-  - Bob blind-plays a prism 2 from his *Finesse Position*.
+  - Bob blind-plays a prism 1 from his *Finesse Position*.
-  - Cathy knows that since prism 3 is green, prism 2 connects to green.
-Thus, this must be a *Finesse*.
+  - Cathy knows that since prism 3 is green this is just a bluff and she marks the card as either prism 3 or green 3 and she doesn't blind play anything
-  - Cathy plays her green as a prism 3.

 <br />